AI Artifacts

 - Output: one AI Query History timeline tab

 Use Collect AI Artifacts for live Mac triage, KAPE collections, mounted disks, copied profile folders, or external triage packages.
-Use AI Apps or File → Open… when you already know the specific AI artifact root, such as .claude, .codex, .cursor, .gemini, or a supported app data directory.
+Use AI Apps or File → Open… when you already know the specific AI artifact root, such as .claude, .codex, .grok, .cursor, .gemini, or a supported app data directory.

 What It Captures